He loves me. He loves me not.

 I know a guy named Dave who grew up with a caregiver, and so he learned to cope with separation by becoming distant and indifferent.
 Today, that’s how he acts when faced with a stressful situation.

-Deciphering the avoidant’s actions may drive you mad—but it’s just a matter of demystifying the dude—whether he likes you, loves you, or hates your guts.
+Dealing with an avoidant partner may drive you mad—but it’s just a matter of demystifying the dude—whether he likes you, loves you, or hates your guts.

 It helps to recognize the clues and signs of an avoidant: distant, fearful of intimacy, suspicious, generally oblivious, and protective of their turf.
 Some may have their quirks—gym addicts, no-shows, or party poopers—but you get the picture that their world may revolve around a painful or traumatic childhood.